 -- Dave Arundel

 Founded in 1934, Haskell’s has championed fine wines for over 80 years.
-We have 13 wine stores in Minnesota, two delis and one restaurant.
+We have 13 wine stores in Minnesota.
 As one of the top wine shops in North America, Haskell’s is known for legendary service and one of the finest collections of wine, beer and spirits.
 Led by Chairman and CEO Jack Farrell, and the Farrell family, Haskell’s continues to be at the forefront of the wine scene throughout the world.
 Haskell’s also can ship wine, beer & spirits all throughout the world, the U.S. and we deliver locally.